Jo Buchanan looks back at how the role of carer has changed over the decades, and the progress we've made.

 One of the most heartbreaking experiences when a family member develops mental illness is the change from someone we’ve known into a stranger.

 When my sister was diagnosed with schizophrenia in the 1970s she was hospitalised for months at a time, so I decided to take on the care of my beautiful, fun-loving nephew.
-But when he reached his teens Joel began to "act crazy".
+But when he reached his teens Joel began to change.
 Initially I thought his rebellious behaviour was the result of a mum who was mentally ill - it never occurred to me that my nephew was battling the same illness as my sister.

 Back when I was caring for my sister and nephew in the 1970s and 80s, the medical profession seriously believed schizophrenia indicated a ‘split personality’ and was probably caused by ‘bad parenting’.